International Graduate Applicants

 International students who require a student visa to study in the United States (following official admittance to CCA and having paid the enrollment deposit) must complete the following steps:

 Step 1: You must submit financial documentation that demonstrates your ability to cover the cost of attending CCA for at least one academic year.
-Download the Cost of Attendance (PDF) report, which provides an estimated total cost to attend CCA in the current academic year (revised annually).
+The Cost of Attendance provides an estimated total cost to attend CCA in the current academic year (revised annually).

 If someone besides you (parents, relatives, or other sponsors) will be providing some or all of the financial resources for your studies, a letter of support must accompany the official bank statement.
 A letter of support that your sponsor(s) can complete is included in the I-20 Request form.